-If you own the keys an old Holden, we’ve got some good news for you: The value of some models is expected to skyrocket following Monday’s shock axing of the iconic brand from Australia.
+We’ve got some good news for you if you own the keys an old Holden: The value of some models is expected to skyrocket following the shock axing of the iconic brand from Australia.

 The news of General Motors plan to stop selling Holdens Down Under has disappointed many and left hundreds without a job.

-However, the ‘heartbreaking news’ does have a silver lining for those who own some Holden cars which are expected to rise in value following the announcement.
+However, following the ‘heartbreaking news’.
+Is there a silver lining for those who own some models of Holden cars?
+They are expected to rise in value.

 Editor of classic car magazine Unique Cars, Guy Allen, predicted a nostalgia-driven rush to buy Holden models, resulting in significant market activity.

-Allen noted that when Holden announced it was shutting local manufacturing in 2017, the value of some collectible models skyrocketed to well over a quarter-of-a-million dollars for a 50-year-old car.
+The value of some collectible models skyrocketed when Holden announced it was shutting local manufacturing in 2017, Allen noted.
+Some for well over a quarter-of-a-million dollars.
+Not bad for a 50-year-old car.

 Holden To Stop Selling Cars In Australia, 600 Jobs Lost